-If shareholders so approve at the 2023 AGM, then for the January 2024 measurement date, the starting valuation will be reset to the Company's value in the 30 days preceding the results announcement in December 2022 ("the December 2022 Value"), with the 10% pa hurdle applying from this date.
-Any additional value created above the December 2022 Value indexed up by 10% is then shared with all those in the VCP and still employed, based on their participation percentages.
-This basis will be used to calculate nil-cost options to be granted for years 4, 5, 6 and 7.
-An overall earnings cap will be applied of €52m per annum for the VCP, irrespective of the additional value generated.
+An overall earnings cap of €52m per annum applies, irrespective of the additional value generated.
 If this cap is met, the value will be pro-rated using the 6.5% plan total, irrespectively of whether the full 6.5% has been allocated or not.
 Any value created above the cap will be capable of being earned in future years as the "high water mark" of valuation will equal the value at which the cap is applied.
-In addition, if any nil-cost options are granted in years 4, 5 and 6 then there will be a one year delay before the hurdle test described above will apply to these nil-cost options.
+In addition, if any nil-cost options are granted in years 4, 5 and 6 then there will be a one-year delay before the hurdle test described above will apply to these nil-cost options.
 The final hurdle test will then apply for year 7 (financial year ended 30 September 2026).